Introduction: 84W PC Chassis LED Grow Light

 Step 5: Heatsink Drilled and Tapped for LEDs

-For maximum heat conduction, the base plates should be positioned so that the LEDs are directly above the heatsink's flat surfaces.
-The screw sizes for the LEDs should be M3 x 10mm.
-Nylon washers are used to prevent shorting and the split ring washers keep the screws tightened.
+For maximum cooling, install the base plates so that the LEDs are directly above the heatsink's flat surfaces.
+I used M3 x 10mm screws, nylon washers for insulation, and split ring washers.

 Step 6: Heatsink Drilled for Cable Ties